BrXM AI Content Assistant developer guide

 Bloomreach is introducing a formal process to release some new functionalities as "Incubating Features" to accelerate innovation, particularly in rapidly evolving technologies.
 While these features are production-ready and tested, they may undergo significant changes (including backward-incompatible modifications or removal) outside of standard major releases.

 Such changes will not affect the out-of-the-box CMS experience, but may require configuration updates in custom integrations or extensions using these features.
 If you customize or extend an incubating feature, you may need to update your custom solution in subsequent minor or patch releases.
-All incubating features will be clearly documented and marked.
+All incubating features will be clearly documented and marked as such.

 Please refer to the Incubating Features Policy for more information.